AIasd/ADFuzz/README.md

 # ADFuzz

 ## Introduction
-A open-source software package for fuzzing autonomous driving systems in high-fidelity simulators.
+An open-source software package for fuzzing autonomous driving systems in high-fidelity simulators.
 We are currently working on supporting more stacks and fuzzing algorithms.
 Please contact us if you are interested in contributing.

 ## Current support of stack
 - Apollo(master) + SVL 2021.3